-William’s brothers would settle in Massachusetts, while Elizabeth and William joined a group of colonists led by John Davenport and Theophilus Eaton who moved south to start the New Haven colony, nearer the Dutch settlement in what is now New York.
+William’s brothers would settle in Massachusetts, while Elizabeth and William joined a group of colonists led by John Davenport and Theophilus Eaton.
+They moved south to start the New Haven colony, nearer the Dutch settlement in what is now New York.

-But such lofty connections were no guarantee of happiness for the Tuttle family.
-William and Elizabeth’s eleven children included two (at least) who were insane, one adulteress and two murderers.
+But such lofty connections did not guarantee happiness for the Tuttle family.
+William and Elizabeth’s 11 children included two (at least) who were insane, one adulteress and two murderers.

 The First Murder

 On Nov.
 18, 1676, Benjamin Tuttle visited his sister Sarah at her home in Stamford, where she lived with her husband.
-Sarah, 34, was six years older than Benjamin, who was unmarried.
+Sarah, 34, was six years older than Benjamin, a bachelor.